fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/create-internal-transfer-transactions.md

 </details>

-1. From the left menu, go to `Accounting > Chart of Accounts`
+1. From the left menu, go to `Accounting > Chart of Accounts`.
-1. Select the account you want to transfer money to or from
+1. Select the account you want to transfer money to or from.
 1. Select the `Match` link on the transaction.
-1. Click on `Internal transfer`
+1. Select `Internal transfer`.
-1. You will be presented with potential matches
+1. You will be presented with potential matches:
-    1. Choose the matching transaction
+    1. Choose the matching transaction.
-    1. Choose "Update" to save the internal transfer match
+    1. Select "Update" to save the internal transfer match.

 Your internal transfer will appear in both the sending and receiving accounts.

 ### Multi-currency transfer

-Transfers between accounts with different currencies is exactly the same as for [same currency transfer](create-internal-transfer-transactions#same-currency-transfer).
+Transfers between accounts with different currencies follow the same process as [same currency transfers](#same-currency-transfer).
 The only difference is that the exchange rate the bank used for the transfer is shown on the matched transaction.

 <details>
-  <summary>Do an interactive video walk through of an internal transfer between different currency accounts</summary>
+  <summary>Do an interactive video walkthrough of an internal transfer between different currency accounts</summary>

     <div style={{ position: 'relative', paddingBottom: '56.25%', height: 0, width: '100%' }}>
     <iframe